mastodon/documentation/content/en/methods/media.md

 ##### 202: Accepted

 MediaAttachment was created successfully, but the full-size file is still processing.
 Note that the MediaAttachment's `url` will still be null, as the media is still being processed in the background.
 However, the `preview_url` should be available.
+Use [`GET /api/v1/media/:id`](#get) to check the status of the media attachment.

 ```json
 {